KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 }
 ```

-`debug_info` needs to be defined outside of the conditional since it needs to live until we are done calling `entry.create_instance(...)`.
-Fortunately we can rely on the Rust compiler to protect us from pushing a struct that doesn't live long enough onto a pointer chain due to the lifetimes defined for the `vulkanalia` builder structs.
+`debug_info` needs to be defined outside of the conditional since it needs to live until we are done calling `create_instance`.
+Fortunately we can rely on the Rust compiler to protect us from pushing a struct that doesn't live long enough onto a pointer chain due to the lifetimes defined for the `vulkanalia` builders.

 Now we should be able to run our program and see logs from our debug callback, but first we'll need to set the `RUST_LOG` environment variable so that `pretty_env_logger` will enable the log levels we are interested in.
 Initially set the log level to `debug` so we can be sure it is working, here is an example on Windows (Powershell):